 Consultations are either conveniently held in your own home, allowing us to work in the environment you're in every day, or in my comfortable office at the Postpartum Wellness Center in Boulder.
 During the initial consultation I will take a detailed history of your own health and of your baby’s.
 Importantly, I will ask you about your breastfeeding goals.
 I will also invite you to feed your baby so I can observe the issue(s) you are facing.
 I will weigh your baby before and after feeding with the same accurate scale used in the hospital.
 With your permission, I will gently examine your baby to assess his/her structure and functioning.

 Using this information and keeping your goals in mind, I will create a detailed care plan with suggestions you can use going forward.
 I'll ask you for your feedback to make sure you think this plan meets your goals and feels feasible.
 With your OK, I will send a report to your baby’s pediatrician and other health professionals you consult.
 Finally, I will encourage you to stay in touch with me (by text, phone, email) until you feel good about how things are going.

-Initial consultations generally last about one and a half to two hours.
+Initial consultations generally last about two hours.
 Follow-up consultations are generally an hour.
 Follow-ups allow us to assess you and your baby’s progress, discuss any questions or concerns, and to adjust the care plan as needed.